 Pruning also seems to give a boost to the ego of many horticulturists and farmers that I know.
 The knowledge that they can trim a branch just above a bud and then predict how the branch is going to sprout, makes them feel really special.

 I, on the other hand, can never feel that ego boost.
 I always feel humbled by the fact that these trees and their leaves are the only beings in this world that can make their own food.
 Rest all the animal kingdom is dependent on these original makers of food or other animals for their diet.
 These trees have been here long before humans even existed.
 They have seen centuries pass by.
 The trees have provided fruits since ancient times and no one pruned them then.
 They have grown and sustained.
 Who are we to interfere and feel that we can do better than nature ?
+Problem is that they have not been left in the way they should have been.
+The soil has altered over the last few centuries, the ecology surrounding the trees has changed, so some efforts have to be put in to provide a setting as close as possible to the natural system and yet have delicious fruits in whatever constraints now exist.

 A gray winged blackbird hops around on a tree nearby, breaking my flow of thoughts.
 Well, it’s time for me to pick up the secateurs and get down to pruning, something about whose, long term advantages are still not clear to me.